Science, Engineering, Agriculture & Math

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 Other minor duties may be assigned.

-**Supervisory Responsibilities**
+**III.
+Supervisory Responsibilities**

 The requirements listed below are representative of the qualifications necessary to perform the job.